B13rg/B13rg.github.io/_drafts/Ideas identity on the internet.md

 ### Memory and the Internet

-Unlike a real person, internet never forgets.
+Like a real person, the internet has a "lossy" memory.
-While a person slowly forgets things as new things are learned, internet does not.
+The mind forgets inconsequential things as new things are learned; the internet preserves and archives things that are perceived as valuable.
 While you may not remember every second of every day, you still experienced it.
 In the end, it is the end-result of actions taken that matters, not the actions themselves.

-On the internet, both the actions (created content) and end-result (people's interactions with that content) are preserved.
+On the internet, information and user interactions and end-result (people's interactions with that content) are preserved.
 People have old content from their past self that may reflect badly on their current self.
 Even if they have developed as a person, their account persona does not.